Affiliate links on Android Authority may earn us a commission. Learn more.

 iPad Pro: The most powerful iPads

-Concluding our list, iPad Pro delivers the best iPad experience Apple offers. iPad Pro is the most powerful iPad in Apple’s lineup, and it’s genuinely the best performance you’re going to find out of any tablet anywhere; Apple equipped this year’s iPad Pros with the M1 chip, which was first found in the late-2020 MacBook Air and MacBook Pro 13-inch.
+Concluding our list, iPad Pro delivers the best iPad experience Apple offers. iPad Pro is the most powerful iPad in Apple’s lineup, and it’s genuinely the best performance you’ll find out of any tablet anywhere; Apple equipped this year’s iPad Pros with the M2 chip, which is the same you find in new MacBooks.
 This means that you’re getting laptop-class performance on a sleeker, more portable, and in some areas, more capable device.

 iPadOS is still limiting for many pro-users in terms of its app support, but iPad Pro offers performance unmatched by anything else in its class for certain creative workflows.
-From intense photo and video editing to multitasking, these tablets won’t leave you disappointed.
-Aside from the M1 chip, you’re getting Thunderbolt 4 support allowing you to use faster memory, better external displays, and generally greater versatility with other devices and accessories.
+From intense photo and video editing to multitasking, these tablets won’t disappoint you.
+Aside from the M2 chip, you’re getting Thunderbolt 4 support allowing you to use faster memory, better external displays, and generally greater versatility with other devices and accessories.

 On the larger 12.9-inch model, Apple included a mini LED display comparable to its $5,000 ProDisplay XDR.
-This means you’re going to get OLED-level contrast with deeper blacks, HDR support, and a maximum brightness of 1,600 nits.
+This means you’ll get OLED-level contrast with deeper blacks, HDR support, and a maximum brightness of 1,600 nits.
 All this to say, it’s a display meant for professionals, and it delivers.

-If you’re someone that believes that the iPad Pro, whether it be the 11 or 12.9-inch, is enough for your workflow, it’s hard to go wrong with either one, seeing as they deliver on performance, design, and versatility.
+If you believe that the iPad Pro, whether the 11 or 12.9-inch, is enough for your workflow, it’s hard to go wrong with either one, seeing as they deliver on performance, design, and versatility.
 That said, to get the “full” experience from these iPads, you’ll definitely want to pick up the Apple Pencil 2 and the Magic Keyboard, which will run you well over an additional $400.
-We recommend the iPad Pro to anyone interested in having a portable device more versatile than a laptop but offering the same level of performance.
+We recommend the iPad Pro to anyone interested in having a portable device that is more versatile than a laptop but offers the same level of performance.

 - Supports Thunderbolt 4